mauliadianti/modul-api-crud-node-postgreSQL/README.md

-callbacks[methods]:
+callbacks:
-for(post, put and delete) if everything succes there will be a reply {"message" : "OK"}
+#for(post, put and delete) if everything succes there will be a reply {"message" : "OK"}
-for(get) the result is what you find for, if you try to search a products by their products_id but it doesn't registered before in the database, the reply will {"error" : "No data"}
+#for(get) the result is what you find for, if you try to search a products by their products_id but it doesn't registered before in the database, the reply will {"error" : "No data"}
-for Wrong Token (in case you miss one number or other, there will be a reply {"error" : "Wrong Token"}
+#for Wrong Token (in case you miss one number or other, there will be a reply {"error" : "Wrong Token"}